scratchlyurl/go/README.md

 #Base 36 decoding

+To use this, you will need to convert what you add after the URL code to base 36.

 URL Code | How it is Used
 ------------ | -------------
 `/` | after the slash add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project